kongfundamentals/Modeling-the-Temporal-Behavior-of-Human-Color-Vision-for-Lighting-Applications/Modeling-Contrast-Sensitivity-for-Chromatic-Temporal-Modulations/README.md

 * 'S2_Corrected'          : short-wavelength-sensitive cone response values for color 2 (10-degree)

 *** From the descriptions we can see that not all columns of data are useful.
 For computations, please only use the 'Corrected' values.***

+# Update summary:
+* Jul.
+19, 2021: uploaded the processed data files (including the individual luminance corrections), and additional example files to fit the TCSFs
+* Sep.
+30, 2021: uploaded the SPDs of the primaries (full red, full blue and full green) of the light source, so the cone responses can be computed using other cone spectral sensitivity functions